kuzzleio/kuzzle/doc/2/guides/essentials/secrets-vault/index.md

 Kuzzle start sequence ends in failure if:
   - a decryption key is provided and Kuzzle cannot find a file
   - Kuzzle finds a file and no decryption key is provided
+  - a file is provided but Kuzzle cannot read it
 :::

 ## Accessing secrets in plugin